As a parent, you’re excited to move your family to a new town to experience new opportunities, but your children may have mixed emotions.

 Get Settled In.
 Soon after moving into your new home, explore your new community with your family.
 Accompany your children to their new school and enroll them in extracurricular activities to make new friends.
 Most importantly, make sure your children are adjusting to their new home.

-Penske Truck Rental offers additional tips to help ensure you and your family have a safe, pleasant moving experience.
+Penske Truck Rental offers additional tips, supplies and services to help ensure you and your family have a safe, pleasant moving experience.

 By Kandace Wertz